Niche lawfirm to focus exclusively on employment law in a broad sense.

 Palthe Oberman also has an extensive international practice.
 We are affiliated to L&E Global, an international alliance of premium employment law boutique firms.

-Employment Law Tracker May 2018
+L&E Global Employment Law Tracker January 2023

-Palthe Oberman is pleased to present you with the most recent Employment Law Tracker consisting of employment law updates of all firms connected to the L&E Global Network for May 2018.
+Palthe Oberman is pleased to present you with the most recent Employment Law Tracker consisting of employment law updates of all firms connected to the L&E Global Network for January 2023.

-Employment Law Tracker April 2018
+L&E Global Employment Law Tracker November 2022

-Palthe Oberman is pleased to present you with the most recent Employment Law Tracker consisting of employment law updates of all firms connected to the L&E Global Network for April 2018.
+Palthe Oberman is pleased to present you with the most recent Employment Law Tracker consisting of employment law updates of all firms connected to the L&E Global Network for November 2022.